How Browsers Read HTML: A Complete Beginner Guide

 FAQs

-Yes.
-Browsers parse HTML line by line from top to bottom.
+Browsers parse HTML line by line and convert it into a DOM structure.